warestack/platform/README.md

 - `backend`: For backend-specific seeds.
 - `data-processing`: For seeds focused on data processing techniques and tools.
 - `ml/ai`: For seeds related to artificial intelligence and machine learning technologies.
+- `infrastructure-as-code`: For seeds that include Terraform templates or other infrastructure as code components.
 - ... (you can extend this list based on the categories of seeds you anticipate)

 ## What Makes a Good Seed?